CHTC/chtc-website-source/file-avail-largedata.md

 Space in our large data staging area is granted by request.
 If you think you need a directory, please [contact us](maito:chtc@cs.wisc.edu).
-So we can process your request more quickly, please include details regarding the number and size of large input and or output files you plan to host in `staging`.
-You will also be granted access to out dedicated transfer server upon creation of your `staging` directory.
+So we can process your request more quickly, please include details regarding the number and size of large input and/or output files you plan to host in `/staging`.
+You will also be granted access to out dedicated transfer server upon creation of your `/staging` directory.

-*What is the path to my `staging` directory?*
+*What is the path to my `/staging` directory?*
-- Individual directories will be created at `/staging/username`.
+- Individual directories will be created at `/staging/username`
-- Group directories will be created at `/staging/groups/group_name`.
+- Group directories will be created at `/staging/groups/group_name`

 <a name="transfer server"></a>
-## Use The Transfer Server To Move Large Files To/From `staging`
+## Use The Transfer Server To Move Large Files To/From `/staging`

-Our dedicated transfer server, `transfer.chtc.wisc.edu`, should be used to upload your large files to `staging` or to download your large output from `staging`.
+Our dedicated transfer server, `transfer.chtc.wisc.edu`, should be used to upload your large files to `/staging` and/or to download your large output from `/staging`.

 The transfer server is a separate server that is independent of the submit server you otherwise use for job submission.
 By using the transfer server